genesiscommunitysuccess/docs/docs/03_server/10_integration/07_custom-endpoints/06_testing.md

 [Introduction](/server/integration/custom-endpoints/introduction/) | [Basics](/server/integration/custom-endpoints/basics/) |  [Advanced](/server/integration/custom-endpoints/advanced/) | [Examples](/server/integration/custom-endpoints/examples/) | [Configuring runtime](/server/integration/custom-endpoints/configuring-runtime/) | [Testing](/server/integration/custom-endpoints/testing/)

+## Integration testing

 To create integration tests for your custom endpoints, you need to create service tests by extending the `AbstractGenesisTestSupport` class and specifying the `genesis-router.kts` as the Script File Name.
+Provide package names of genesis-router and endpoint.
 Examples of how you would initialise a test extending this class are provided below.

 <Tabs defaultValue="kotlin" values={[{ label: 'Kotlin', value: 'kotlin', }, { label: 'Java', value: 'java', }]}>
 <TabItem value="kotlin">